-The makeup of the Thesis defense committee must be approved by the Dean of Graduate Studies.
-It is the responsibility of the department to submit to the Graduate Studies Office for approval a suggested examining committee for each degree candidate, along with information regarding the date, time, and place of the examination.
+The makeup of the Thesis defense committee must be approved by the Dean of the Guarini School of Graduate and Advanced Studies.
+It is the responsibility of the department to submit to the Guarini School of Graduate and Advanced Studies for approval a suggested examining committee for each degree candidate, along with information regarding the date, time, and place of the examination.

 The PhD examination committee consists of a minimum of three full-time Dartmouth faculty members of which a minimum of two must be from the student's graduate program (including the dissertation advisor) as well as an external member with a faculty equivalent research appointment outside of Dartmouth.
 The external member may participate in meetings in person or via video conference.

 Non full-time Dartmouth faculty (e.g. lecturers, part-time faculty, and Emeritus) can also serve on committees with prior approval from the Dean of the Guarini School who will consult with program and department chairs, and other deans where appropriate.